microsoft/ndis-driver-library/README.md

 [File an issue](https://github.com/microsoft/ndis-driver-library/issues/new/choose) if you spot a bug, need clarification on documentation, or have an idea for a new feature that would be a good fit for this library.

 For legal reasons, we can only accept pull requests from Microsoft employees.

+If you would like to modify your own fork of the NDL, you may wish to automate the generation of the code: refer to the [template directory](https://github.com/microsoft/ndis-driver-library/tree/main/src/template) for information on how to do that.

 ## Code of Conduct